 Who are we?

-We want to provide a platform for roasters to showcase their products and increase their visibility to consumers.
+Café Public was created out of our love for specialty coffee and the exceptional work of coffee roasters.
+We want to provide a platform for roasters to showcase their products and increase their visibility among consumers.

-At Public, we operate differently to ensure our products are delivered to you in optimal condition.
-When you place an order on our website, it is transferred directly to the roaster in question, and we take care of collecting all the bags to send your products to you in a single box.
+At Café Public, we operate differently to ensure that products are delivered to you in their optimal condition.
+When you place an order on our website, it is sent directly to the featured roaster, and we take care of collecting all the bags so we can ship your products together in a single box.

 By operating this way, we can ensure optimal coffee freshness and offer you a constantly evolving product catalog.
-Additionally, this approach allows us to quickly expand our catalog to offer you an unparalleled selection.
-This approach is optimal for maintaining a quality and fresh product, but may result in some delivery delays.
+In addition, this approach allows us to expand our catalog quickly and provide you with an unmatched selection.

 What is specialty coffee?